How have you responded to the covid19 crisis?

 Out of an abundance of caution for our team and families, we suspended service while there were so many unknowns about the virus.
 Now that we've reopened, we've added safety protocols and continue to emphasize good practices that were already in place.

-- We wear masks
+- We wear masks (unless the family wishes otherwise)

 - Continuing to removing shoes upon arrival